 Other Asset Classes

-Our Capital.com app review found that it has one of the most extensive number of markets in cryptocurrencies but not all of them are available through the app.
+Our Capital.com app review found that it has one of the most extensive number of markets in forex but not all of the pairs are available through the app.
 The same would appear to be the case with many other instruments.
 Nevertheless the range and quality of available markets is still good.

 In addition to all the indices for the major markets, such as the FTSE 100 Dow Jones 30 and the S&P 500, there are also smaller ones like the Swiss SMI 20.
 Asian Indices include China exposure through the FTSE China A50.